The complete 5x5 strength training guide

 Common mistakes: Leaning too far forward, cutting depth short, letting knees cave inward.

 The debate around squat depth is settled.
-A 2012 study in the Journal of Strength and Conditioning Research found that full-depth squats produced significantly greater muscle activation in the glutes compared to partial squats.
+Caterisano et al. (2002, Journal of Strength and Conditioning Research) measured EMG activity and found that gluteus maximus activation was significantly greater during full squats compared to partial or parallel squats.
 Go below parallel.

 The bench press builds your chest, shoulders, and triceps.
 It’s the lift everyone asks about, and 5x5 will get your numbers moving.